Enerlytic-Ray/Airline-Satisfaction-Analysis-Using-ML/README.md

-# ✈️ Enerlytic Airline Passenger Satisfaction ML Pipeline
+# ✈️ Airline Passenger Satisfaction ML Pipeline
 ## 👨‍💻 By Adejoro Raymond Olaotan

 > A comprehensive, data driven solution for modeling airline passenger satisfaction using ETL, EDA, and predictive analytics with two supervised machine learning models which are Logistic Regression and Random Forest.